astorfi/TensorFlow-World/README.rst

     :target: https://www.youtube.com/watch?v=_3JFEPk4qQY&t=2s

-The virtual environment installation is recommended in order to prevent package conflict and having the capacity to customize the working environmen.
+The virtual environment installation is recommended in order to prevent package conflict and having the capacity to customize the working environment.
 The TensorFlow version employed for these tutorials is `1.1`.
-However the files from previous versions can be transformed to newer versions (ex: version `1.1`) using the instructions available in the following link:
+However, the files from previous versions can be transformed to newer versions (ex: version `1.1`) using the instructions available in the following link:

   * `Transitioning to TensorFlow 1.0 <https://www.tensorflow.org/install/migration/>`_